blinsay/verytmp/README.md

-`verytmp` is a crate for creating temporary in-memory filesystems.
+`verytmp` is a linux-only crate for creating temporary in-memory filesystems.

 `verytmp` creates a a tmpfs disconnected from the filesystem and returns a reference to the root of the new tempfs.
-Once all file descriptors that refer to the tmpfs are cleaned up, the kernel is free to clean up the tmpfs and free all the memory it used.
+Once all file descriptors that refer to the tmpfs are cleaned up, the kernel cleans up the tmpfs and frees all of the memory it used.

 This approach makes `verytmp` different from [`tempfile`] or just throwing files in `$TMPDIR`.
-With `verytmp` there is no userspace cleanup required, temporary files are cleaned up even on a `kill -9`, and no wondering when was the last time someone cleaned out `/tmp`.
+With `verytmp` there is no userspace cleanup required, temporary files are cleaned up even on a `kill -9` and take no disk space.

 [`tempfile`]: https://crates.io/crates/tempfile

 # Using verytmp

 `verytmp` creates a tmpfs and returns the root as a directory struct.
-Because the tmpfs is disconnected from the rest of the filesystem, there's no way to specify a plain old path that points into the tmpfs.
-Instead, directories in the tmpfs can create files or directories at subpaths underneath them.
+Because the tmpfs is disconnected from the rest of the filesystem, there is no way to specify a plain old path that points into the tmpfs.
+Instead, paths have to be specified relative to the root of the tempfs or another directory inside of it.

 The [verytmp](verytmp) function returns a directory handle to the root of the tmpfs that can be used to start creating files and directories.
-Keep in mind that this handle **owns** the root of the filesystem, and will close if you drop it.

 ```no_run
 # use std::io::{Read, Seek, SeekFrom, Write};